umr-ds/OPPLOAD/README.md

-# DTN-RPyC
+# OPLLOAD
-Remote Procedure Calls in Delay-Tolerant Networks.
+Workflow offloading in opportunistic networks

+**Note: OPPLOAD was formerly called DTN-RPyC.
+The renaming was not done in the code.**

 ## Requirements
-There are some requirements for DTN-RPyC, `requests`, `pyserval`, `numpy` and `Serval`.
-Furthermore, DTN-RPyC was tested on Ubuntu 16.04.
+There are some requirements for OPPLOAD, `requests`, `pyserval`, `numpy` and `Serval`.
+Furthermore, OPPLOAD was tested on Ubuntu 16.04.
 It should work on other Linux distros and macOS, even *BSD should work, but was not tested, yet.
 Thus, the following guide will assume Ubuntu 16.04.

 This guide will not show how to install these dependencies.
 See the following instructions:
  * [Requests](http://docs.python-requests.org/en/master/)